Is it better to book a resort or villa for a group holiday to popular family destination, Bali?

 Bali makes one of the best family-friendly holiday options due to the huge range of accommodation, loads of activities, restaurant choices, beautiful temples, and for much of the year, fantastic beach weather.
 Oh, and the dollar to the rupee exchange rate is normally quite kind on the pocket.

 For us on this occasion, it also made fantastic geographic sense.
-An Indonesian island, perched just north of Australia, it is within a 7-hour flight from most state capital cities (even less for those in the north or based around South East Asia).
+An Indonesian island, perched just north of Australia, it is within a 7-hour flight from most Australian state capital cities (even less for those in the north or based around South East Asia).
+For us travelling from the UAE it requires a 7-hour flight to Singapore/Jakarta + 2-hour connection.

 What are the family-friendly accommodation options in Bali